globoglobito/Python-Guide/README.md

 This means an API that you interact with over HTTP/HTTPS, making requests to specific URLs to obtain information from the destination... or even add information to said destination.

-#### These are the kind of requets you can do via HTTPS:
+#### These are the kind of request you can do via HTTPS:
     - GET: retrieve information (like search results).
 This is the most common type of request.
 The info you get depends on what the API can share.
     - POST: adds new data to the server.
     - PUT: changes existing information.
 For example, it would be possible to change the value of an existing item.
     - DELETE: deletes existing information,

 The information you will request to get/put will usually come in the JSON format (or whatever is your favourite semi-structured and the API supports).
-That being said, your reponse could simply be a blob of text.
+That being said, your response could simply be a blob of text.
 Here is an example:

 {
     "id": "your_item",